eudicots/Cactus/readme.md

 	<a href={{ ROOT_URL }}/contact.html>Contact</a>

-Optionally you can add variables to the context per page, by modifying the context function in render.py

-### Custom Django template tags

-TODO

 ## Deploying

 Cactus can deploy your website directly to S3, all you need are your Amazon credentials and a bucket name.
 Cactus remembers these in a configuration file name config.json to make future deploys painless.
 The secret key is stored securely in the Keychain or similar services on other OSs.

-	cactus [path] deploy
+	cactus deploy

 After deploying you can visit the website directly.
 You can find a deploy log at [site url]/versions.txt.
-When you add a CloudFront CDN, Cactus also will automatically expire all changed files at the edge locations.
-This may take up to 15 minutes.

 # Extras

 Cactus will auto generate a robots.txt and sitemap.xml file for you based on your pages.
 This will help bots to index your pages for Google and Bing for example.

-# Advanced usage

-Before deploying you could compress your Javascript and CSS using for example [Google Closure](http://code.google.com/closure/compiler/docs/gettingstarted_ui.html) and [CSSMin](http://code.google.com/p/cssmin/) for even more performant sites.